 This procedure is repeated in the experiment for all problem instances to calculate the appropriate parameter for the chain strength.
 For all instances, the parameter that delivered the best solution with the lowest energy is one interval above the parameter estimated by the \emph{scaled} function.
-Since the intention is to test to which extent the \ac{QPU} is able to handle large problems, this method is applied to problem instances of size 250 and 300.
-For problems of size 50 to 150, the solver is able to find consistent solutions with no broken constraints.
+Since the intention is to test the extent to which the \ac{QPU} can handle large problems, this method is applied to problem instances of sizes 250 and 300.
+For problems of size 50 to 150, the solver can find consistent solutions with no broken constraints.
 For problem instances of size 200 and 250, the solutions with the lowest energy found had 1 and 2 broken constraints, respectively.
-For the instance of size 300 no embedding could be found.
+For the instance of size 300, no embedding could be found.

 \textbf{SA parameters.} To solve problems with \ac{SA}, the D-Wave Sampler class \textit{SimulatedAnnealingSampler} of the D-Wave Ocean SDK is used.
 The sampler utilizes a classical heuristic \ac{SA} algorithm that runs locally on the CPU\footnote{Hardware configuration: 2x Intel Xeon Gold 6326 CPU 16Core, 2.9GHz 24M 185W Socket 4189, 4 x Samsung 64GB DDR4 ECC RDIMM 3200Mhz total 256GB RAM, 4 x HDD WD Gold Datacenter 1TB SATA, 1x SSD Samsung PM883 480GB SATA, 2 x 1 / 10 GB Ethernet 10 BaseT RJ-45 onboard.}.
 For \ac{SA}, the \ac{CPU} time is measured, which is the amount of time that the \ac{CPU} has spent solving the problem.
 The \ac{CPU} time is compared to \ac{QPU} access time.